 North Park University offers a variety short-term study abroad programs led by NPU faculty.
 Some course are part of a quad or semester course, while others are offered as stand-alone courses during a break.
 Current short-term study programs include:

 - Education: The Academic Odyssey is a short-term study/travel course during Spring Break 2019 offered through the School of Education.
 It is especially designed for prospective teachers, but open to other students, as well.
+Click here to view trip details and the itinerary.
+Application forms are due November 1st, 2018.
+Contact the School of Education for more information.

 - Personal Health: complete your GE requirement in the Upper Peninsula of Michigan for a cross-country ski trip that provides an opportunity to learn about exercise, ecology, and health in a natural environment.
 Contact Alyssa Anderson for more information.